Oreoluwa-IVT/Asset-Monitoring-with-Ultra-wide-band-GPS-and-LoRa/README.md

 - [License](#-license)

 ##  Project Description
-Tracking via ultra-wideband (UWB) is a project that aims to achieve a battery-powered asset-tracking device possible through the LoRaWAN communication protocol.
+Tracking via ultra-wideband (UWB) is a project that aims to achieve a battery-powered asset-tracking device through the LoRaWAN communication protocol.
-The project is simply a small compact  tracking device featuring, Bluetooth Low Energy (BLE), Global Positioning System (GPS), and UWB.
+This project is a small, compact tracking device featuring major components including Bluetooth Low Energy (BLE), Global Positioning System (GPS), and UWB.

 ## 🤖 Schematics?